strazdinsg/rebus/README.md

 ## Disclaimer

-This is a hobby project, made for a specific event.
+This is a hobby project, made for a specific event and used mostly for learning different concepts and tools.
 Therefore, some things which you would expect in a commercial product are not there.
 You are free to use the project as is, or extend it as you like.

 The following important things are identified as missing: